Smažený sýr

 A slice of cheese about 1.5 cm thick is first breaded with flour, egg, and bread crumbs and then fried either in a pan or deep-fat fryer.
-It is typically served with tartar sauce or mayonnaise, and is often served accompanied by bread and potatoes (fries or boiled potatoes).
-The cheese most commonly used is Edam; Gouda and Emmental might be used as well (especially in better restaurants).
-When Hermelín (or Camembert), Niva or Olomoucké tvarůžky is used, the dish is no longer called Smažený sýr but rather Smažený hermelín/Smažená Niva/Smažené tvarůžky.
+It is typically served with tartar sauce or mayonnaise, and is often accompanied by bread and potatoes (fries or boiled potatoes).
+The cheese most commonly used is Edam; Gouda, Gruyère and Emmental might be used as well (especially in better restaurants).
+When Hermelín (or Camembert), Niva or Olomoucké tvarůžky is used, the dish is no longer called smažený sýr but rather smažený hermelín, smažená Niva, or smažené tvarůžky, as applicable.

 It is similar to the Italian mozzarella in carrozza.
-The dish may also be prepared with a thin slice of ham inserted between two slices of cheese; in Czech fast food outlets, it is often served in the form of a sandwich – in something similar to a hamburger bun.
+The dish may also be prepared with a thin slice of ham inserted between two slices of cheese; in Czech fast food outlets, it is often served in the form of a sandwich in something similar to a hamburger bun.